cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 transactions, i.e. passing the AnteHandler, to it's own mempool data structure.
-In order to provide a flexible approach to meet the varying needs of application developers, we will define both a mempool interface and a data structure utilizing Golang generics that will allow developers to only need to focus on transaction ordering.
+In order to provide a flexible approach to meet the varying needs of application developers, we will define both a mempool interface and a data structure utilizing Golang generics, allowing developers to focus only on transaction ordering.
 Developers requiring absolute full control can implement their own custom mempool implementation.